Avnet/RASynBoard-Out-of-Box-Demo/docs/RASynPuckDemo.md

 ## Mount the RASynBoard core board into the RASynPuck fixture
 1. Mount the core board onto the board mount piece
+    - The design requires a M4 screw and nut to hold the core board to the demo fixture
 1. Place the battery in the bottom void
 1. Pass the power connector up through the hole in the board mount piece
 1. Screw the bottom onto the board mount capturing the battery